Samurai Sentai Shinkenger vs. Go-onger: GinmakuBang!!: Plot

 Back in the Human World, as Takeru and Sōsuke manage to resolve their differences, the two learn that Hikoma Kusakabe and Bomper have been kidnapped and are being held at Mount Aguruma where an entire army of Nanshi and Ugatts under Batcheed await them.
 However, when Takeru disregards the safety of the hostages for the sake of the world, Go-on Red is forced to fight Shinken Red.
 As Batcheed watches on that his enemies are fighting each other, he soon discovers that the fight is only a diversion to allow the Shishi Origami to help Jii and Bomper escape as the Engines arrive with the other Go-ongers and Shinkengers.
 Together, the two Super Sentai teams defeat the grunts while Shinken Red and Go-on Red take to the road to battle Homurakogi.
-Akumaro even attempts to get involved in the fight alongside Juzo and Dayu.
+Akumaro even attempts to get involved in the fight alongside Juzo and Tayu.
 However, they are prevented by an unfamiliar force claiming to be the 34th Super Sentai, Tensou Sentai Goseiger, who easily dispatches the three monsters.
 Giving Go-on Red the Dinosaur Disk so he can become Hyper Go-on Red as Shinken Red becomes Super Shinken Red, the two are joined by the others as they slay Homurakogi.
-Enlarging with his revived aide, Batcheed escapes to the Moon where the Batchrium Plant is, using Homurakogi as a shield to escape the Engine/Origami team attack as they form SamuraiHaOh and EngineOh G12 while he hooks himself up to his Batchrium Plant to achieve his full power.
-The two teams are powerless until the combinations reconfigure themselves into Samurai Formation 23 to destroy Batcheed before performing a victory clap.
+Enlarging with his revived aide, Batcheed escapes to the Moon where the Batchrium Plant is, using Homurakogi as a shield to escape the Engine/Origami team attack as he hooks himself up to his Batchrium Plant to achieve his full power.
+The two teams configure themselves into Samurai Formation 23 to destroy Batcheed before performing a victory clap.
 Soon after, the Go-ongers head off to the other Braneworlds to find any more surviving Gaiark officers, wishing the Shinkengers luck in keeping their world safe.
 In the ending theme, we get to see the Shinkenger's origami in "soul form" and Shinkenger's dance number in Samurai World.